Kozea/Radicale/DOCUMENTATION.md

 : Contains the code for managing configuration and loading settings from files.

 `ìtem`
-: Internal represenation of address book and calendar entries.
+: Internal representation of address book and calendar entries.
 Based on [VObject](https://eventable.github.io/vobject/).

 `log`